SerhiiYahdzhyiev/app-n-web-dev-assignment/README.md

    ```

    *!!!
 May take a while.*

+   If you have UNIX OS with `make` feel free to use provided `Makefiles`:
+      - `make up` to build and start all services
+      - `make down` to stop and remove containers (services)
+      - `make <service_name>` to build and start individual service

+   You can use the same commands for launching dev setup, by explicitly specifying
+   `Makefile.dev` as a target `Makefile`.

 5. Once the containers are up and running, you can access the Angular SPA at
    `http://localhost/`.